No charges for Sacramento officers who fatally shot Stephon Clark

 The federal lawsuit alleges the young man was racially profiled, and the officers used excessive force in the shooting incident.
 The two officers failed to identify themselves or issue a verbal warning before firing approximately 20 shots, the suit said.
 The lawsuit also alleges the officers did not get him medical attention immediately after the shooting.

-"If they decide not to bring criminal charges based on the existing state law, I know that there will be real anger about such a result," he said.

-City officials had been meeting with residents before Saturday's announcement in hopes of preventing new protests, the station reported.

-The Sacramento District Attorney's Office was reviewing whether the officers' conduct constituted a crime that could be prosecuted under state law.
-The California Attorney General's Office previously said it was also conducting an independent investigation.
+The California Attorney General's Office has said it is also conducting an independent investigation.

-In October, the district attorney's office said it received "the voluminous investigative report and related materials" about the shooting from Sacramento police.

-Last month, the district attorney's office said prosecutors also received "substantial investigative reports and related materials" from Department of Justice investigators in the Attorney General's Office.

 California Attorney General Xavier Becerra in January recommended an overhaul of force-related policies within the department.
 City officials welcomed the input and said they expect they will put the plan into action.
 Hie said an officer's response to a suspect's actions should be proportional to the nature of a threat and that he or she "exhaust all reasonably available alternatives before using deadly force."